armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 python3 setup.py install --user
 ```

+The `--user` will install the module into your home directory instead of system-wide.

 ## Compiling a parser

 After installation of the compiler and runtime, you can use the compiler to generate python code from a kaitai format description.
 If I had a format description for a GIF file in the file `gif.ksy`, the following command generates a Python module `gif.py`: